 - Flag wage and bonus amounts out of the ordinary.
 Alongside flagging strange time entries, many payroll systems can also automatically flag strange wage rates or bonus payouts.
 Talk to your vendor if this feature isn’t enabled.

 - Leverage auditing capabilities.
 Your payroll system should include audit capabilities, allowing you to see what changes were made to your payroll, when they were made and who made them.
-If you suspect an employee is altering their wages, check the audit.
+If you suspect an employee is altering their wages, check the payroll records.

 - Look into your system’s user permissions.
 You should be able to limit every user’s access based solely on their needs, so rank-and-file workers can’t change their pay rates.
 You may also be able to limit when pay rates can be changed, for example, after performance reviews.